AllBusiness.com

 AllBusiness.com provides business information and resources for small businesses, those companies with fewer than 500 employees.
 The company also conducts research to measure the health and direction of the small business sector.

 History

+AllBusiness was cofounded in 1999 by San Francisco lawyer Richard Harroch, Keith Belling, and Jerry Engel.
+Harroch served as the company's chairman, Belling as CEO, and Engel as chief financial officer.

+Within a year, AllBusiness grew to more than 100 employees and the company hired Teymour Boutros-Ghali (a nephew of former UN Secretary General Boutros Boutros-Ghali) as CEO and Belling moved to the position of President.